Fight Back Against ACS Investigations – Hire a Trusted Brooklyn ACS Defense Lawyer Today

 At this point, you have a decision to make.
 Should I let them in?
 What happens if I don’t let them in?

 The question of whether to let them in is not an easy one to answer.
 First of all, you have the right not to let them in if they do not have a court order.
 However, if you do not let them in they can go to court and seek an order requesting that you produce the children.
-Furthermore, if they go to Court and show that the child is in imminent risk, they possibly can obtain an order to have the child removed.
+Furthermore, if they go to Court and show that the child is at imminent risk, they possibly can obtain an order to have the child removed.
 Some parents, in order to avoid problems, let ACS in even if the allegations are false.
 These parents will say they simply have nothing to hide.
 If you let them in and ACS begins an investigation on your case, they will investigate you for 60 days and make visits to your home once every two weeks.

 What Happens If I Don’t Let ACS in My Home?